Sajad Haider: Air Attaché

 By the end of September 1974, he relinquished the charge of Director Flight Safety and was appointed as Air Attaché to the Embassy of Pakistan, Washington, D.C. and High Commission of Pakistan, Ottawa, succeeding Eric G. Hall.

-During Prime Minister Zulfikar Ali Bhutto's visit to Washington, D.C., Group Captain Haider was part of the greeting committee on 4 February 1975.
+Group Captain Haider was part of the greeting committee which welcomed Prime Minister Zulfikar Ali Bhutto on his visit to Washington, D.C. on 4 February 1975.
 They met Bhutto at Andrews AFB and proceeded to the President's Guest House before attending a private dinner at the residence of Sahabzada Yaqub Khan, the Pakistani Ambassador to the United States.

 Accused of Insulting The Shah of Iran

-In 1974, the Vice President of a major Fortune 400 company approached Sajjad Haider to request his Swiss bank account number.
-He quickly declined the unethical offer and asked the American to leave, firmly stating, "Get out of my office, I'll have your company blacklisted."
+In 1974, the Vice President of a major Fortune 400 company approached Haider to request his Swiss bank account number.
+He quickly declined the unethical offer and asked the American to leave and stated, "Get out of my office, I'll have your company blacklisted."
 His strong response led to the company's president visiting Haider's office.
-He apologisied for the Vice President's action and stated that he would be dismissed for attempted bribery.
+He apologised for the Vice President's action and said that he would be dismissed for attempted bribery.

 After his dismissal from the company, the disgraced Vice President schemed with others, including Pakistanis, Iranians, and Americans seeking to profit from questionable defence transactions with the Pakistan Air Force.
-The matter accelerated for Sajjad when, during an early lunch, he was summoned to the embassy by the secretary of Ambassador Sahabzada Yaqub Khan (SYAK).
-Sajjad found SYAK visibly distressed as he handed him a classified telex from the Pakistani Minister of State for Foreign Affairs, Aziz Ahmed, accusing Sajjad of making derogatory comments about the Shah of Iran.
-SYAK informed him that the Shah had personally complained to Prime Minister Zulfikar Ali Bhutto, while in İzmir, that Sajjad should be dismissed and court-martialed.
+The matter accelerated for Haider when, during an early lunch, he was summoned to the embassy by the secretary of Ambassador Sahabzada Yaqub Khan.
+Haider found Khan visibly distressed as he handed him a classified telex from the Pakistani Minister of State for Foreign Affairs, Aziz Ahmed, accusing Haider of making derogatory comments about the Shah of Iran.
+Khan informed him that the Shah had personally complained to Prime Minister Zulfikar Ali Bhutto, while in İzmir, that Haider should be dismissed and court-martialed.

-The Shah's son-in-law Ardeshir Zahedi who was serving as the Iranian ambassador in Washington, was shocked by the turn of events, as he is a close friend of Sajjad.
+The Shah's son-in-law Ardeshir Zahedi who was serving as the Iranian ambassador in Washington, was shocked by the turn of events, as he is a close friend of Haider.